These Flakey Sourdough Discard Scones are light and flaky with crispy crumbly edges.

 - Baking times will vary depending upon your oven.
 It is helpful to know your oven and worth purchasing an inexpensive oven thermometer.
 Oven temperatures can vary as much as 50 degrees plus or minus.

-- If the bottoms of the scones are browning too quickly slide a second baking sheet directly under.
+- If the bottoms of the scones are browning too quickly, slide a second baking sheet directly under.

 📖 Recipe

-Flakey Sourdough Discard Scones
+Sourdough Scones

 Ingredients

-- 2 ½ cups (300g) of all-purpose flour
+- 2 ½ cups all-purpose flour

-- ½ cup (100g) of granulated sugar
+- ½ cup granulated white sugar

-- 6 teaspoons baking powder
+- 2 tablespoons baking powder

 - 1 teaspoon kosher salt

-- 8 tablespoon of butter (113g) - chilled
+- 8 tablespoons unsalted butter chilled

-- 1 cup (240g) sourdough discard
+- 1 cup sourdough discard

-- ⅔ cup heavy cream - plus extra for brushing
+- â…” cup heavy cream plus extra for brushing

 - 1 egg yolk